 If you have a smart meter it will also transmit data that lets us know that it is safe and operating and recording correctly.

-Energy you generate
+Energy you generate and export

 If you apply for Warm Home Discount or Affordable Warmth measures